 61 ft.
 9 in.

 1- 20 mm

-The F-14 Tomcat from Grumman was the fastest ever United States Navy fighter aircraft.
+The F-14 Tomcat, produced by Grumman, was the fastest ever United States Navy fighter aircraft.
 It was used for air superiority, as an interceptor, and most recently, a ground attack aircraft.
 The Tomcat will always be remembered as an uncompromising, honest aircraft to those who flew it.